-The current sphere of influence (SOI) surrounding the city of Crescent City is very large and is proposed for reduction in the updated MSR.
+The current sphere of influence (SOI) surrounding the City of Crescent City is very large and is proposed for reduction as part of a SOI update.
 The SOI will still include the Church Tree Community Services District, the Bertsch Ocean-View CSD and the Meadowbrook subdivision north of city limits.